 Step 6: Sheathing or Siding

 Add sheathing or siding to the outside.
 If your plans or kits using an OSB backed siding, it's not necessary to use separate sheathing.
-If you are a using vinyl siding or some other outer finish, you should use sheathing on your wall studs.
+If you are using vinyl siding or some other outer finish, you should use sheathing on your wall studs.

 Step 7: Roofing